 Cave Rock, South Lake Tahoe has a very interesting history.
 This rock is one of the highest points along the shores of Lake Tahoe.
 Along the water, there are various caves that drop straight into the lake.

 Cave Rock is sacred to the local Washoe Native Americans.
 They traditionally bury their dead by sinking them into the lake below the rock.

 The Washoe and Paiute people got into an epic battle over Cave Rock, and the Washoe prevailed, saving their sacred burial ground.
 Today, the Washoe are kind enough to allow people to come here and enjoy the sweeping scenery.

 When visiting Cave Rock, Lake Tahoe, be sure to pay your respects, you’re traveling on sacred ground.
 This is a burial site, so do not trash the area.

 When to Hike to Cave Rock in Lake Tahoe

-The best time to visit Cave Rock is for sunset.
+The best time to visit Cave Rock is at sunset.
 You’ll get a bird’s eye view of Lake Tahoe from this precarious perch.
 You can watch the sunset directly over the lake since you’ll face west.